ItsAnkitRajput/PortfolioProjects/README.md

-Download the html file then view it in desktop mode on any browser
+Download the html file then view it on any PC web browser